woossi0/suite/docs/usermanual/source/install/generic_install.rst

 3. Install `Tomcat 8 <http://tomcat.apache.org/download-80.cgi>`__

-  .. info:: Ensure tomcat is using the Java 8 runtime.
+  .. note:: Ensure tomcat is using the Java 8 runtime.

 4. Setup basic Tomcat with the following options;